How resentment affects a relationship

 Can resentment be fixed?

-The bitterness of a lot of resentment can be soothed.
+The bitterness of resentment can be soothed.
 It can become manageable and we can learn to move past it.
 Perhaps even fully let it go.
 If reading this article has started to make your palms sweat, fear not, that tightly weaved ball of complex issues and pains can be detangled.

-Handling resentment means showing your partner that you have not only understood the position they are in but are willing to do differently.
-You are willing to take necessary action so that they feel supported.
+Handling resentment means showing your partner that you have not only understood the position they are in but are willing to do better.
+You are willing to take necessary action so they feel supported.
 This would be the equivalent of trying to tip the scale back to balance.
 Even in situations where your partner failed to communicate their expectations, it is still possible for you to be a part of the solution by letting them know that you would be happy to be there for them in the ways that they need.
-This can also invite them to express themselves in a more constructive manner.
+This can also invite them to express themself in a more constructive manner.

 Resentment can definitely have negative impact on a relationship, but it does not have to be a permanent resident in your relationship.
 As long as there are two willing participants, it is possible to come back from resentment.
 If you know that resentment exists in your relationship, treat it more like a sign that indicates maintenance is required rather than a sign of relationship failure.